Brian-Magnuson/nico/docs/design/name_resolution.md

 - Sized arrays map to LLVM arrays, not to be confused with LLVM vectors.
 - Unsized arrays map to LLVM pointers.
 The memory for unsized arrays can be managed similarly to dynamically allocated memory in C/C++.
-- Pointers map to LLVM pointers.
-Notably, LLVM pointers are opaque, meaning that the type information is not stored in the pointer itself.
+- Pointers map to LLVM opaque pointers.
+Notably, with opaque pointers, the type information is not stored in the pointer itself.

 Note that the mapping is not necessarily bidirectional.
 Because an LLVM pointer does not carry type information, it is not possible to map an LLVM pointer back to a Nico type object.